On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$

 \subsection{XMM-OM observations of the COSMOS field}

-The COSMOS field with its wide 2 deg\textsuperscript{2} survey area and multi-wavelength coverage from X-ray to radio, has been catering for studies of galaxy evolution and large scale structure over a wide range of redshifts.
-In this study we use data from XMM-COSMOS \citep{2007ApJS..172...29H,2007ApJS..172..341C}, a wide field survey of the COSMOS field with the XMM-Newton observatory.
-In particular the data taken by the UVW1 filter of the XMM-OM at a central wavelength of 2910 {\AA} is utilised.
-The UVW1 data are most relevant to derive the 1500 {\AA} LF at the redshifts $0.6 - 1.2$.
-For this filter XMM-OM provides a PSF (FWHM) of 2 arcsec.
-Our catalogue of the XMM COSMOS Survey consists of imaging from 55 observations between December 2003 and May 2007, targeting 25 slightly overlapping pointings spanning the COSMOS field.
+The COSMOS field with its wide 2 deg\textsuperscript{2} survey area and multi-wavelength coverage from X-ray to radio has been catering for studies of galaxy evolution and large-scale structure over a wide range of redshifts.
+In this study, we use data from XMM-COSMOS \citep{2007ApJS..172...29H,2007ApJS..172..341C}, a wide-field survey of the COSMOS field with the XMM-Newton observatory.
+In particular, the data taken by the UVW1 filter (2410$-$3565)\footnote{\url{https://www.mssl.ucl.ac.uk/www_astro/XMM-OM-SUSS/SourcePropertiesFilters.shtml}} {\AA} of XMM-OM at a central wavelength of 2910 {\AA} are used.
+The UVW1 data are most relevant to derive the 1500 {\AA} LF at the redshifts $0.6 - 1.2$, as it minimises the range of K-corrections made to the UVW1 magnitudes.
+For this filter, XMM-OM provides a PSF (FWHM) of 2 arcsec.
+Our catalogue of the XMM COSMOS Survey consists of images from 55 observations between December 2003 and May 2007, targeting 25 slightly overlapping pointings spanning the COSMOS field.
 These 25 pointings are arranged in a $5\times5$ grid.
-The final image also contains a $4\times4$ grid of holes (no data) with typical sizes ranging from 4 to 7.5 arcmin$^2$ (Fig. \ref{fig:uvw1_im}).
+The final image also contains a $4\times4$ grid of holes (without data) with typical sizes ranging from 4 to 7.5 arcmin$^2$ (Fig. \ref{fig:uvw1_im}).